cpske/ISP/assignment/ku-polls/inception.md

    - a goal or milestone for each iteration
    - the schedule may change, but you need an initial estimate so everyone can see if the plan is reasonable, feasible, and complete.
 4. Technology and Tools
-   - Significant technologies you will use, such as Python, your IDE, unittest test framework.
+   - Significant technologies you will use, such as Python, your IDE, unittest test framework, or web server.
+Don't guess or add thing you don't know.
-   - Include frameworks (Django)
+   - Mention frameworks you will use (Django)
 5. Resources you need -- you can **omit this** for this project.
    - How many people?
 For this assignment: just you
    - What skills?
 For this assignment: Knowledge of Python and Django
    - Computing resources required: cloud service?
 CI server? database?

-### Iteration Plans

-You will make an iteration plan (in a separate file) for *each iteration* at the start of the iteration.

-The iteration plan includes:
-- goal for the iteration
-- feature(s) to implement and other major work to be done.
-Omit task-level work because that will be in the Task Board and we don't want duplication.
-- a milestone
-- evaluation criteria

 ---